-This information pertains to several vegan Liege waffle recipes that currently or soon will appear in the “Sweet Dessert Waffles” category.
+This information pertains to several vegan Liege waffle recipes on this site.

 Compared to the traditional Belgian waffles familiar to most of us, Liege waffles (named after a Belgian town) are denser, sweeter, and almost cookie-like.
 These yeast-raised treats incorporate pearled sugar, formed into tiny spheres and larger than granulated sugar.
 Upon baking, the sugar forms small caramelized chunks throughout the waffle.
 Lieges also utilize more animal-derived dairy and eggs than a standard waffle, making them especially great to veganize.